 Born in Los Angeles, Stephen Kovacevich made his concert debut as a pianist at the age of eleven.
 When he was eighteen he moved to England to study with Dame Myra Hess.
 Since then his international reputation has been built both on his concert appearances, renowned for their thoughtfulness and re-creative intensity, and on the highly acclaimed recordings he has made throughout his career.

-Recent concerto highlights include a triumphant return to Montreal Symphony Orchestra ( under David Zinman), Yomiuri Nippon Symphony Orchestra (with Sylvain Cambreling), Malaysian Philharmonic (Jacek Kaspszyk), Orchestre de chambre de Paris (Douglas Boyd) and Sydney Symphony Orchestra (Vladimir Ashkenazy).
+Recent concerto highlights include a triumphant return to Montreal Symphony Orchestra ( under David Zinman), Yomiuri Nippon Symphony Orchestra (with Sylvain Cambreling), Malaysian Philharmonic (Jacek Kaspszyk), Orchestre de chambre de Paris (John Nelson) and Sydney Symphony Orchestra (Vladimir Ashkenazy).
 Last season saw Stephen perform to a sell out audience for his recital as part of the International Piano Series at the Queen Elisbaeth Hall in London and this season he will perform recitals at the Seoul Arts Center, Théâtre des Champs-Elysées, Salle Pleyel, Palau de la Musica Barcelona to name a few.
-Stephen also returns to Verbier for the festival in the summer of 2014.
+Stephen also returns to Verbier and Lugano festivals in summer 2014.